slon/shad-go/keylock/README.md

     // Upon successful completion, function guarantees that no other call with intersecting set of keys
     // will finish, until unlock() is called.
     //
-    // If cancel channel is closed, function returns immediately.
-    LockKeys(keys []string, cancel <-chan struct{}) (canceled bool, unlock func()) }
+    // If cancel channel is closed, function stops trying to lock received keys and returns immediately LockKeys(keys []string, cancel <-chan struct{}) (canceled bool, unlock func()) }
 ```